 No paid vacations, no health insurance, no sick days paid, no severance pay, no unemployment insurance, no IRA, no income if you don’t work-period!
 But you have a reputation, clients, debt, and plenty of bills without a safety net to fall back on.
 Typically a small business owner wakes up and gives it all they have until they lay down, every day, year after year.
 If they have employees they worry about them constantly and in many cases treat them as family.
 Their everyday routine and income has been taken from them since the “slow the spread” has began.

-As a small business owner (A-1 Cleaning Service, LLC) we were declared “essential” and thankfully our business was never shut down.
+We were declared “essential” and thankfully our business was never shut down.
 Our service falls under “sanitation” was therefore deemed necessary from the beginning of the shutdown/lockdown.

 Looking back to the start of this crisis beginning in mid March I know that we were all scared.
 However since our crew cleans mainly “essential services” (banks, auto shops, medical facilities) we were able to keep cleaning.
 We had to immediately reconfigure our office space so that every administrative employee could have their own room-thankfully a task we were able to achieve easily.
 We decided for that first 2 weeks we would postpone all day work; no maids services, window washing, carpet cleaning, vacancy cleaning.
 Our day workers day to day lives came to an abrupt STOP.
 Our nighttime workers were all grateful to be able to work.
 I am sure they were scared and felt as though they were risking their lives but they needed and wanted to work.